-Aguaje , also known as buriti and miriti, is the fruit of the moriche palm (Mauritia flexuosa), native to the Amazonian regions of Peru and Brazil, and known for its sweet and mildly citrus flavor, as well as for its medicinal benefits, which include restoring hormonal balance, as well as promoting eye health and supporting healthy skin.
-Although the aguaje fruit have been traditionally used for treating the symptoms of PMS and menopause, the mechanisms of action behind its benefits were unknown, and attributed mostly to the presence of phytoestrogens.
+Aguaje , also known as buriti and miriti, is the fruit of the moriche palm (Mauritia flexuosa), native to the Amazonian regions of Peru and Brazil, and known for its sweet and mildly citrus flavor, as well as for its medicinal benefits, which include restoring hormonal balance, as well as promoting eye health and skin regeneration.1 Although the aguaje fruit have been traditionally used for treating the symptoms of PMS and menopause, the mechanisms of action behind its benefits were unknown, and attributed mostly to the presence of phytoestrogens.
 However an in vitro study has finally shade light on the bioactive compounds responsible for hormone regulating benefits of aguaje.

 The aim of the study, carried by a team of researchers at the Kyoto Pharmaceutical University, in Japan, and published on the journal Bioactive Compounds in Health and Disease (2019), was to identify the compounds responsible for aguaje estrogenic activity using chromatography technology, which analyzes complex mixtures by separating them in their different constituents.